AI sustains higher strategic tension than humans in chess: Defining Tension in Chess

-Given the state of a chessboard as in Figure~\ref{fig:network}a, we consider the set of threatening and defensive relationships at each ply (half-move).
-The threatening piece would be one able to capture an opposing piece in one move.
+Given the state of a chessboard as in Fig.~\ref{fig:network}a, we consider the set of offensive and defensive relationships at each ply (half-move).
+An attacking piece can capture an opposing piece in a single move.
 The defending piece would threaten any piece that would capture the piece it is defending.
-This is the corresponding weighted network in Figure~\ref{fig:network}b, where a node is either a chess piece $p_i$ or a vacant square $s_i$, and the links can be of three types: \begin{itemize} \item Attack link: We define an attack link from $p_i$ to $p_j$ if $p_i$, a piece from one side, can legally capture $p_j$, a piece from the opposing side.
-Attack links reflect direct threats, highlighting where immediate exchanges could occur. \item Defense link: We define a defense link from $p_i$ to $p_j$ if there exists an opponent's piece $p_k$ that can legally capture $p_j$ and after $p_k$'s move, $p_i$ would be able to legally capture $p_k$ in a single move.
+This is the corresponding network in Fig.~\ref{fig:network}b, where a node is either a chess piece $p_i$ or a vacant square $s_i$, and the links satisfy combinations of the following three conditions: \begin{description} \item[Attack link] We define an attack link from $p_i$ to $p_j$ if $p_i$, a piece from one color, can legally capture $p_j$, a piece from the opposing color.
+Attack links reflect direct threats, highlighting where immediate exchanges could occur. \item[Defense link] We draw a defense link from $p_i$ to $p_j$ if there exists an opponent's piece $p_k$ that can legally capture $p_j$ and after $p_k$'s move, $p_i$ would be able to legally capture $p_k$ in a single move.
 Kings can defend other pieces, but cannot be defended under this definition.
-Defense links reveal the layers of protection that influence whether an attack can be safely carried out or needs to be postponed. \item Control link: We define a control link from $p_i$ to a vacant square $s_j$ if there exists an opponent's piece $p_k$ that can legally move to $s_j$ and after $p_k$'s move, $p_i$ would be able to legally capture $p_k$ on $s_j$ in a single move.
-Control links, finally, represent subtler forms of influence, where empty squares become contested zones. \end{itemize} In constructing the network, we disregard which side is to move, focusing instead on the full set of interactions at each ply to capture the full state of the board.
-Attack and defense links can have a weight of 1 or 2, depending on whether the corresponding conditions are satisfied by one or both pieces involved.
-In contrast, control links always have a weight of 1.
+This distinction arises because the King is never captured in chess; hence, the legal mechanism of a reciprocal capture (or ``re-capture'') cannot apply to it.
+Defense links reveal the layers of protection that determine whether an attack can be carried out safely or must be postponed. \item[Control link] We define a control link from $p_i$ to a vacant square $s_j$ if there exists an opponent's piece $p_k$ that can legally move to $s_j$ and after $p_k$'s move, $p_i$ would be able to legally capture $p_k$ on $s_j$ in a single move.
+Control links, finally, represent subtler forms of influence, where empty squares become contested zones. \end{description} In constructing the network, we disregard which side moves, focusing instead on the full set of interactions at each ply to capture the board's full state.
+For the main part of the analysis, we consider only the connectivity of the network and do not distinguish the links from one another; we indicate where we consider link types in the analysis that follows.
 By construction, the network has at most 64 connected nodes, each corresponding to either a chess piece or a vacant square.
-For our work, we do not distinguish between link types \footnote{Although we also experimented with alternative networks that distinguish between link types and assign values according to the pieces involved, following commonly accepted conventions, these variations yielded qualitatively similar results in our studies.
-We therefore opted for the simpler representation to maintain interpretability and focus on the main structural features of the positions.}.
-The resulting network captures the interplay among pieces and squares that creates and sustains tension on the chessboard.